adrianodemarino/Determine_sex_from_bam/README.md

 # Determine sex from Bam file
-Determine sex in Homo sapiens sample from bam file using a simple python script.
+Determine sex in Homo sapiens sample from sorted bam file using a simple python script.

 ## Usage:
 ```